-95% of leggy seedlings are due to lack of light (reason number 1).
-This should be the first thing that growers fix in case of legginess.
+95% of seedlings are leggy as a result of a lack of light (reason number 1).
+This should be the first thing that growers fix in the case of legginess.

 1) Too little light

-As soon as a seed germinates and cotyledons emerge, it grows towards light.
-Without light, it is cued to keep looking for light, and grows a long stem to get to it.
+As soon as a seed germinates and cotyledons emerge, it grows toward the light source.
+Without light, it is cued to keep looking for the light and grows a long stem to get to it.
 (In a natural setting, lack of light means that the seed is still under soil and needs to grow upward to emerge from the soil.)
-If you give it enough light, then the seedling redirects resources to started growing a stronger stem and foliage.
+If you give it enough light, the seedling will redirect resources to start growing a stronger stem and foliage.